pwdd/pwdd.github.io/_posts/2016-10-05-tail-recursion-in-scala.md

 tags: [scala]
 ---

 Clojure has a special way to guarantee the tail recursion optimization, with the macro `recur`.
-In Scala, we can call the function by its name and use a special notation to make sure that the optimization will happen <!--more-->
+In Scala, we can call the function by its name, but there is also a special notation to make sure that the optimization will happen. <!--more-->

 ## What is tail recursion?

 First, it is important to understand what a tail recursion is.
-It is easier to understand if we see it:
+It might be easier if we see it:

 ```scala
 // traditional recursion
 def sumAll(limit: Int): Int = {
   if (limit == 1) 1
   else limit + sumAll(limit - 1)
 }
 ```

 The above implementation of `sumAll`, that sums all numbers from 1 to the `limit`, is a traditional recursion, not a tail recursion, because it performs a sum (`limit + sumAll(limit - 1`), instead of calling the function directly.
-This is how it would be evaluated:

 A tail recursive definition would be like this: